eclipse/steady/README.md

 ## History

-The tool has been originally developed by SAP Security Research [[2]](https://www.sap.com/documents/2017/08/f2895a6e-ca7c-0010-82c7-eda71af511fa.html)[[3]](https://scholar.google.com/citations?user=FOEVZyYAAAAJ&hl=en).
-Since then, it has become the officially recommended open-source scan tool for Java application at SAP.
+Originally developed by SAP Security Research [[2]](https://www.sap.com/documents/2017/08/f2895a6e-ca7c-0010-82c7-eda71af511fa.html)[[3]](https://scholar.google.com/citations?user=FOEVZyYAAAAJ&hl=en), the tool has become the officially recommended open-source scan tool for Java applications at SAP.
 Since the beginning of 2017, it has been used to perform 20K+ scans of more than 600+ Java development projects.

 ## Features